azizulabedinazmi/pocket-calendar/SECURITY.md

-# Security Policy for One Calendar
+# Security Policy for Pocket Calendar

 ## Reporting a Vulnerability

 At Tech-Art, we take security seriously.
-If you discover a security vulnerability in One Calendar, please report it as soon as possible.
+If you discover a security vulnerability in Pocket Calendar, please report it as soon as possible.

 ### How to Report